Cold Sweat (2018 film)

 Cold Sweat (عرق سرد) is a 2018 Iranian film written and directed by Soheil Beiraghi.
-The film screened for the first time at the 36th Fajr Film Festival and received 3 Awards and 3 nominations.
+The film screened for the first time at the 36th Fajr Film Festival and received 3 awards and 3 nominations.

 Premise

-Afrooz Ardestani (Baran Kosari) is the captain of the Iranian women's national futbal team.
+Afrooz Ardestani (Baran Kosari) is the captain of the Iranian women's national footbal team.
 With Afrooz scoring, the national team makes its way to the finals of the Asian Games for the first time and heads to Malaysia.
-At the airport, she finds out that her husband, Yasser Shah Hosseini (Amir Jadidi), has banned her from leaving the country.
+At the airport, she learns that her husband, Yasser Shah Hosseini (Amir Jadidi), has banned her from leaving the country.